fredrikaverpil/fredrikaverpil.github.io/content/blog/2026-03-07-claude-code-neovim-rpc.md

 check LSP diagnostics, and even send commands — all through Neovim's [msgpack-RPC API](https://neovim.io/doc/user/api.html).

-What's quite neat here is that if you run Claude Code inside a Neovim terminal window, I can actually make Claude use this API to query and hook into the running Neovim session and much more easily debug issues with my Neovim config, develop plugins, or help with something _inside_ Neovim.
+What's quite neat here is that since I run Claude Code inside a Neovim terminal window, I can make Claude use this API to query and hook into the running Neovim session and much more easily debug issues with my Neovim config, develop plugins, or help with something _inside_ Neovim.